-Effective communication is key to your success, as you will be interacting with a diverse group of people, including colleagues, managers, other recruiters, high school teachers, guidance counsellors, students and their parents and supporters.
+Effective communication is key to your success, as you will be interacting with a diverse group of people from all walks of life, including colleagues, managers, other recruiters, high school teachers, guidance counsellors, students and their parents and supporters.
 This guide provides essential tips to help you communicate effectively with each of these groups.